Michael O'Hare (chef)

-Michael O'Hare (born June 1981) is a British chef from Middlesbrough, Cleveland, England.
+Michael O'Hare (born June 1981) is a British chef from Middlesbrough, England.
 He was chef-patron at The Man Behind The Curtain in Leeds, which was awarded a Michelin star in October 2015.
 He also ran The Rabbit in the Moon at the National Football Museum in Manchester.
+He is now chef-patron of In Lamentation in Boston Spa.

 O'Hare began cooking whilst at university before becoming a professional chef, gaining experience at various restaurants including John Burton-Race at The Landmark and Noma.